mozilla/testpilot2/doc/about.md

 * data is destroyed after upload.
 * is there a 'safe' subset of information to collect, like OS and other UA information, that we can assume is available anywhere
 * all communication with TestPilot is over Observer channels.
+* verification of addons and study.json.
+Is https enough?
+Do we need to verify hashes?

 Central Command